 |New Law Students||

 Start by registering with Student Disability Services.
 Detailed instructions

 The student and the Law School Dean of Students will maintain contact as appropriate in ongoing efforts to accommodate the student.
 For additional information on University policy in this area, see the University's Student Disability Services website.

 |Continuing Students and Temporary Accommodations||Students who are not new and have been enrolled at the Law School should follow the same process for accommodations as new Law students.|

 |Students from Other Divisions||Contact Jesse Landstrom, Sr. Associate Director of Advising and Wellness Programs, prior to the start of the quarter you will take a LAWS course.
 Include a copy of your Accommodation Determination Letter, and the course(s) you are registered for.|

 |Accommodations and Faculty||Students should not contact faculty for accommodations as the Law School prefers to maintain the anonymity of students with accommodations.
 Please refer all accommodations and related questions either to the Dean of Students or the University's Office of Disability Services.|

 The Dean of Students Office is here and available to support your needs.
 Please reach out to us for specific support.
 If you have already received approval from Student Disability Services and would like to discuss your accommodations with us, here are the points of contact:

-- Jesse Landstrom - Associate Director of Student Affairs and Academic Services (Academic accommodations including note taking, alternate format materials)
+- Jesse Landstrom - Sr. Associate Director of Advising and Wellness Programs (Academic accommodations including note taking, alternate format materials)

 For building issues and requests or to report broken or inaccessible spaces: Building Services Request Form